Libertarian Party (United States): Government reform

-LGBT issues
+LGBT rights

 The Libertarian Party advocates repealing all laws that control or prohibit homosexuality.
-According to the Libertarian Party's platform: "Sexual orientation, preference, gender, or gender identity should have no impact on the government's treatment of individuals, such as in marriage, child custody, adoption, immigration or military service laws".
+This position is longstanding, as noted by gay activist Richard Sincere, who said: "We've always called for an end to sodomy laws and for an end to discrimination toward gays in the military."
+Speaking in 1996, he added that, at the party's most recent convention, it had "passed a platform plank that urged the abolition of laws banning same-sex marriage."
+(By contrast, the Democratic Party would not put same-sex marriage into its platform until 2012.)

-Gay activist Richard Sincere has pointed to the longstanding support of gay rights by the party, which has supported same-sex marriage since its first platform was drafted in 1972 (40 years before the Democratic Party adopted same-sex marriage into their platform in 2012).
-Many LGBT political candidates have run for office on the Libertarian Party ticket and there have been numerous LGBT caucuses in the party, with the most active in recent years being the Outright Libertarians.
+According to the Libertarian Party's platform, as seen in 2025:"Sexual orientation, preference, gender, or gender identity should have no impact on the government's treatment of individuals, such as in current marriage, child custody, adoption, immigration, or military service laws.
+Government does not have the authority to define, promote, license, or restrict personal relationships, regardless of the number of participants.
+Consenting adults should be free to choose their own sexual practices and personal relationships.
+Until such time as the government stops its illegitimate practice of marriage licensing, such licenses must be granted to all consenting adults who apply."Many LGBT political candidates have run for office on the Libertarian Party ticket.
+There have been numerous LGBT caucuses in the party, with the most active in recent years being the Outright Libertarians.
 With regard to non-discrimination laws protecting LGBT people, the party is more divided, with some Libertarians supporting such laws, and others opposing them on the grounds that they violate freedom of association.

 In 2009, the Libertarian Party of Washington encouraged voters to approve Washington Referendum 71 that extended LGBT relationship rights.
 According to the party, withholding domestic partnership rights from same-sex couples is a violation of the Equal Protection Clause of the Constitution.
-In September 2010, in the light of the failure to repeal the "Don't Ask, Don't Tell" policy (which banned openly gay people from serving in the military) during the Obama administration, the Libertarian Party urged gay voters to stop supporting the Democratic Party and vote Libertarian instead.
-The policy was repealed at the end of 2010.
+In September 2010, the Libertarian Party urged gay Democratic voters to switch their vote to Libertarian, given that the Obama administration had not yet repealed the "Don't Ask, Don't Tell" policy (which banned openly gay people from serving in the military).
+Obama signed the repeal the following December.